-— This blog post was written by Dr Mara Nicosia, postdoctoral researcher in the Novel Echoes project.
+— This blog post was written by Drs Claire Rachel Jackson and Mara Nicosia, postdoctoral researchers in the Novel Echoes project.

 The sixth International Conference on the Ancient Novel (ICAN VI), which was hosted in Ghent at the end of September of last year, brought together 150 scholars from around the globe.
 These scholars all shared an interest in ancient novels and their study, but there is more.
 This conference had a meaningful subtitle: ‘roads less travelled’.
 This brief phrase was meant as an invitation to scholars who study either the transmission (both eastward and westward) of the novels or any topic that relates to the novels in less traditional ways.
 Therefore, for four days, a wide range of subjects was presented at the beautiful Thagaste monastery in Ghent city centre, where the conference was held, creating productive and energizing discussions among the participants, both in person and online.
 Here are the accounts of two travellers, describing their own path through these roads less travelled.